-Zelnorm (tegaserod) is a prescription medication for women with irritable bowel syndrome with constipation (IBS-C).
+Zelnorm (tegaserod) is a prescription drug for women with irritable bowel syndrome with constipation (IBS-C).
 Zelnorm is for women less than 65 years old.
 Zelnorm was previously on the market until it was voluntarily withdrawn in 2007 due to safety concerns.
 A complete safety review was completed by the United States Food and Drug Administration and a committee called the Gastrointestinal Drugs Advisory Committee (GIDAC).
-The thorough review concluded the Zelnorm was safe for use in individuals with IBS-C, and in 2019, Zelnorm was reintroduced into the market.1
+The thorough review concluded the Zelnorm was safe for use in people with IBS-C, and in 2019 Zelnorm was reintroduced into the market.1

 Zelnorm is a selective serotonin type-4 (5-HT4) receptor agonist and is the only one of its kind currently available for IBS-C. By activating this specific serotonin receptor on cells in the gastrointestinal tract, Zelnorm increases and stabilizes gut motility and intestinal secretions to increase the frequency of bowel movements.
 It also inhibits aspects of gut sensitivity, potentially decreasing the abdominal pain that can come along with IBS-C.1,2

-The recommended dose of Zelnorm is 6 mg taken two times a day.
-The medication comes in a tablet form that is taken orally, and should be administered at least 30 minutes before meals.
+The drug comes in a tablet form that is taken by mouth.
 It is important to take Zelnorm exactly how it is prescribed and to seek emergency medical attention if you take too much of the medicine.
-If there is no improvement in IBS-C symptoms after four to six weeks of treatment, the medication should be discontinued.
+If there is no improvement in IBS-C symptoms after four to six weeks of treatment, Zelnorm should be discontinued.

-At this time, the safety and efficacy of Zelnorm in men and children with IBS-C is not known, and these groups should not take this medication.
+At this time, the safety and efficacy of Zelnorm in men and children with IBS-C is not known, and these groups should not take this drug.
 Women over 65 years old should also not take Zelnorm.
 Tell your prescriber if you have other conditions and medicines you are taking.

-Aside from the rare, serious side effects previously listed that Zelnorm can cause, there have been other, more common and less severe side effects reported while taking the medication.
-These include, but are not limited to:
+Aside from the rare, serious side effects previously listed that Zelnorm can cause, there have been other, more common and less severe side effects reported while taking the drug.
+These include:

 Additional treatment options for IBS

 There are other medical and alternative treatment options for IBS.
-Since a serotonin imbalance may cause IBS symptoms, some individuals may benefit from treatment with anti-depressants or other kinds of serotonin-impacting medications.
-Depending on an individual’s specific IBS symptoms, treatment with antispasmodic medications, antibiotics, antidiarrheal medications, or anti-anxiety therapies may be helpful.
+Since a serotonin imbalance may cause IBS symptoms, some people may benefit from treatment with anti-depressants or other kinds of serotonin-impacting medications.
+Depending on an person's specific IBS symptoms, treatment with antispasmodic drugs, antibiotics, antidiarrheal drugs, or anti-anxiety therapies may be helpful.

 In addition to traditional treatment options, alternative therapies and lifestyle modifications may also be beneficial for those with IBS.
-Some of these include exercise, dietary changes, adding fiber, acupuncture, and more.
-It is often a trial and error process to determine which treatment options provide the most relief.
+These include exercise, dietary changes, acupuncture, and more.
+It is often a trial-and-error process to determine which treatment options provide the most relief.